jsohlendorff/continuous_time_LTMLE/note.typ

 We observe $O=history(K) = (event(K), status(K), treat(K-1), covariate(K-1), event(K-1), status(K-1), dots, treat(0), covariate(0)) ~ P in cal(M)$ where
 $cal(M)$ is the statistical model, i.e., a set of probability measures.
+// JOHAN: we seem to assume that densitytrt is a stochastic process in t with piecewise constant trajectories
+//        also, we implicitely assume that since T(k-1) nothing else has changed which could affect the treatment probability.
-Let $densitytrt(t, k)$ be the probability of being treated at the $k$'th event given $status(k) =a, event(k) = t$, and $history(k-1)$.
+//        I find these assumptions more important than current Assumptions 1,2 Let $densitytrt(t, k)$ be the probability of being treated at the $k$'th event given $status(k) =a, event(k) = t$, and $history(k-1)$.
 Similarly, let $densitycov(t, dot, k)$ be the probability measure for the covariate value $status(k) = ell, event(k) = t$, and $history(k-1)$.
 Let also $cumhazard(k, x, dif t)$ be the cumulative cause-specific hazard measure #footnote[Let $T in (0, oo]$ and $X in cal(X)$ be random variables.
 Then the cause-specific cumulative hazard measure is given by
     $Lambda_x (dif t) = bb(1) {P(T >= t} > 0} P(T in dif t, X = x) / P(T >= t)$ (Appendix A5.3 of @last1995marked).] for the $k$'th event of type $x$ given $history(k-1)$.

+// JOHAN: until here the style of writing is technical, so why not express the assumptions in a more technical
+//        fashion too? also, why is assumption 1 needed, can you make an example where it is not satisfied?
 #assumption("Bounded number of events")[
 In the time interval $[0, tauend]$ there are at most $K - 1 < oo$ many changes of treatment and
     covariates in total for a single individual.
 The $K$'th event is terminal.
 ] <assumptionbounded>
+// JOHAN: is this no jumps in common assumption necessary or mostly for ease of presentation?
 #assumption("No simultaneous jumps")[
     The counting processes $N^a$, $N^ell$, $N^y$, $N^d$, and $N^c$ have with probability 1 no jump times in common.
     #footnote[If the resulting martingales $M^x$, are of locally bounded variation, then the processes are orthogonal $[M^x, M^(x')]_t = 0$ for $x != x'$ $P$ -a.s,